loyada/typedpy/docs/serialization.rst

 Deserialization From Trusted Data
 ============================================
-If we are serializing to a "simple" structure, i.e: No mapper, no nested Structures, and all fields are directly matched from JSON (None, str, int, float, bool, and lists of one of those), we can bypass Typedpy sophisticated dynamic serialization and instantiation, and directly create an instance of the wanted class.
+If we are serializing to a "simple" Structure, you can bypass Typedpy's sophisticated dynamic serialization and instantiation, and directly create an instance of the wanted class.
 This is useful when you are confident the data passed is valid, and performance is paramount.

+The definition of a "simple" Structure, in this context, is:
+* Serialization mapper, if exists, does not include function transformations.
+* Fields can mapped directly to Json: None, str, int, float, bool, and lists of one of those.
+* No nested dictionaries or Structures.
+* Enum fields are supported!

 The gain in performance is typically X15.